SkyflowFoundry/connections_config/README.md

 # Testing Skyflow Connections with PipeDream

-This repository contains Python scripts to set up and run a connection between Skyflow and PipeDream, which serves as an echo server for connection testing.
-The scripts are designed to be run in sequence and are a reference for setting up and running connections with Skyflow.
+This repository contains a procedure and Python scripts to set up and run a connection between Skyflow and PipeDream, which serves as an echo server for connection testing.
+The scripts also act as references for setting up and running connections with Skyflow.
 Additionally, the repository contains a GitHub Actions workflow to automate the process of updating the connection with new configuration values.

-## 0. Prerequisites

-Before you begin, get the following information and update the constants at the top of `skyflow_connections_setup.py`:

-- `VAULT_ID`: ID of the vault.
-To get a vault's ID in Studio, navigate to the vault, then click the gear icon (Settings) in the side navigation.
-- `SKYFLOW_ACCOUNT_ID`: ID of the Skyflow account.
-To get an account ID in Studio, navigate to a vault, then click the gear icon (Settings) in the side navigation.
-- `VAULT_OWNER_SA_CREDENTIALS`: A bearer token for a service account with Vault Owner permissions.

-  For Trial environments, use the following process.
-  1. In Studio, click your account icon and choose **Generate API Bearer Token**.
-  2. Click **Generate Token**.

-  For Sandbox and Production environments, generate a bearer token from service account credentials with the [Python SDK](https://github.com/skyflowapi/skyflow-python/blob/main/samples/generate_bearer_token_from_creds_sample.py).
-For more information and options, see [Authenticate](https://docs.skyflow.com/api-authentication/).

-  If you don't have a service account with the Vault Owner permissions, you can create a service account through [Studio](https://docs.skyflow.com/api-authentication/#create-a-service-account) or with the [Management API](https://docs.skyflow.com/management/#ServiceAccountService_CreateAPIKey).

-You can change `REQUEST_BIN_BASE_URL`, but feel free to use the one specified in the script.

 ## 1. Create a Quickstart vault

+Before you get started, you need a vault.

 To create a Quickstart vault,